 The "Send Shutters to Aladin" button below the display area in the MSA Configuration Editor can be used to view the MSA shutter configuration in Aladin.
 The shutters can be displayed overlaying an image of the field, to see where they will fall with respect to the sources.
 A NIRCam pre-image is the best option, when available, since the alignment between NIRCam and NIRSpec will be checked and updated soon after launch.
 Other images can be loaded from the MAST archive to Aladin for display.
 For an example, see Figure 6.

 Additional Fields in the MSA Configuration Editor

-Note that there are several configuration-related fields at the bottom of the MSA Configuration Editor window (Figures 2, 3 and 4).
+Note that there are several configuration-related fields at the bottom of the MSA Configuration Editor window (Figures 2 through 5).
 Though the following fields may not be useful in the workflow we are describing here, they are provided to present a complete description of the MSA Configuration Editor in one place, before moving on to our second workflow.
 They are Configuration Name, Base Pointing, Dispersion Offset, Spatial Offset, and Master Background.

 The MSA Configuration Name can be assigned using this field in the MSA Configuration Editor.

 Base Pointing equatorial coordinates RA and Dec values are also shown.
 The Base Pointing contains the sky coordinates for the MSA Center (the reference position of the MSA aperture).
 Since the Base Pointing coordinates are within the Catalog area, the source positions from the Catalog will also appear in the MSA shutter view.